Sky Sports F1: International syndication

-Beginning at the 2016 Formula One season, Canadian F1 rights holder TSN began to simulcast Sky's coverage, including the pre- and post-race programmes and in-race commentary.
+Beginning in the 2016 season, Canadian F1 rights holder TSN began to simulcast Sky's coverage, including the pre- and post-race programmes and in-race commentary.

-From the 2018 Formula One season to the 2025 Formula One season ,Formula One's new US rights holder ESPN similarly began using Sky Sports F1's commentary, along with a simulcast of the pre-race show and some of the post-race show if necessary.
-At least four races are also televised on ABC under the ESPN on ABC banner, including Monaco.
-However, after criticism over its handling and timing of adverts during the race coverage of the 2018 Australian Grand Prix (at times cutting off commentators mid-sentence), ESPN announced that it would broadcast the remaining races of the season with a single presenting sponsor (and this arrangement continues until its loss of rights in 2025), which has consistently been the American car care brand Mothers, and pole-to-pole advertising break-free racing.
+From 2018 to 2025, Formula One's US rights holder ESPN similarly began using Sky Sports F1's commentary, along with a simulcast of the pre-race show and some of the post-race show if necessary.
+At least four races were also televised on free-to-air sister network ABC, including Monaco.
+After criticism over its handling and timing of adverts during the 2018 Australian Grand Prix (at times cutting off commentators mid-sentence), ESPN announced that it would air races with no commercial interruptions and a single presenting sponsor (American car care brand Mothers).
 For the 2019 Formula One season, Welcome to the Weekend and Pit Lane Live also became available on the digital subscription service ESPN+.

-The light-touch Sky simulcast on ESPN and ABC has been credited with an increase of ratings and acclaim for the series in the United States, improved domestic sponsorship sales for pre- and post-race programming, and an increase in virtual advertising (overlaid by FOM as part of the multilateral 'World Feed') on some trackside hoardings during the race weekend.
+The light-touch Sky simulcast on ESPN and ABC has been credited with an increase of ratings and acclaim for the series in the United States, improved domestic sponsorship sales for pre- and post-race programming, and an increase in virtual advertising (overlaid by FOM as part of the multilateral world feed) on some trackside hoardings during the race weekend.